rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

    ![Forecastle-Vault](./images/MTO-Vault-ESO.png)

-When administrator creates Tenants in openshift cluster, Multi Tenant Operator (MTO) enables a KeyValue engine for the Tenant (same as tenant name) and it creates group (inside vault) for tenant, policies (read and admin) and role to attach policies to group in Vault.
-In addition, Multi Tenant Operator (MTO) creates necessary role with tenant users against vault client in RHSSO.
+When administrator creates a Tenant on the cluster, Multi Tenant Operator (MTO) performs the following steps :
+- Enables a kv path for the Tenant (same as tenant name).
+- Creates group (inside vault) for tenant and policies with read and admin permissions.
+- Creates role to attach policies to group in Vault.
+- Creates necessary role with tenant users against vault client in RHSSO.

-All of this is Automated Thanks to MTO !!
+`All of this is Automated Thanks to MTO !!` :partying_face:

 1. To access Vault from  [Forecastle](https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud) console, click on the `Vault` tile.